 We had reason, damn it.
 The Yralen had destroyed the Earth without so much as a single radio message from their Invasion force.
 No chance to negotiate.
 No opportunity to surrender.
 Only the fledgling Martian colony had survived, along with a few scattered outposts in the Sol system.
 Dumb luck, the overwhelming effort and sacrifice of a few brave warriors, and cosmic providence were the only reasons humanity survived that fateful day.

-The aliens called the Human race insane, but how could they understand something as monstrous and as horrendous as having your entire homeworld destroyed?
+The aliens called the Human race insane, but how could they understand something as monstrous and as horrendous as having your entire home world destroyed?
 Fourteen billion people were killed.
 How dare they sit in judgement of the entire Human race for refusing to lie down, give up, and fade away into galactic obscurity?
 Pardaic forced his clenched fists to relax; no need to prove them right by lashing out at an ignorant and fearful Tripodian.

 How could they blame us for taking the fight back to the Yralen, thought Padraic?
 After the desperate forces of Earth destroyed the Yralen armada, the survivors had no idea if the aliens would come back to finish the job they had started.
-With less than half a million humans left, humanity was ripe picking for any alien conquerer.
+With less than half a million humans left, humanity was ripe picking for any alien conqueror.

 We didn’t start the war, but we damned sure ended it.
 The Yralen unleashed a terrible human trait: revenge.
 Humanity rebuilt and made sure the Yralen would never again be a threat to anyone in the universe.
 They deserved what they got.
 We built New Earth on the bones of our would-be conquerors.

-terrorizes the stars –
+ancient civilization terrorizes the stars – until humanity

 As a result of the Invasion, most humans were extreme xenophobes, even today.
 They wanted nothing to do with any alien, no matter how benevolent.
 Likewise, the quadrant had adopted a policy of forced isolation for humanity, enforced with brutal effectiveness by the Tripodians and their superior technology.